TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Background and Related Works

-Popular frameworks such as HarmBench \citep{mazeika2024harmbenchstandardizedevaluationframework} focus on automated red-teaming and refusal robustness.
-Yet they are confined to prompt-based attacks (jailbreaks, persuasion, harmful queries) and do not systematically evaluate weight-space tampering or fine-tuning regimes.
+Popular frameworks such as HarmBench \citep{mazeika2024harmbenchstandardizedevaluationframework} focus on automated red-teaming and refusal robustness, but are confined to prompt-based attacks (jailbreaks, persuasion, harmful queries) and do not systematically evaluate weight-space tampering or fine-tuning regimes.
 These overlooked regimes pose equally critical threats, as they directly modify model parameters and can erode refusal behaviors in ways jailbreak-style prompting cannot capture.
-Current toolkits focused on benchmarking tamper resistance \citep{bea,qi2024finetuning,murphy2025jailbreaktuningmodelsefficientlylearn} remain limited in extensibility, ease of onboarding new defenses, coverage of tampering regimes, and integration of diverse strategies.
-The need for stronger evaluations is widely recognized: \citet{hftsurvey} argue ``It is imperative to create a standard benchmark''; \citet{casper2025open} highlight ``model tampering evaluations'' as a key open problem for open-weight model risk management; unreliable evaluation of tamper-resistance has already led to contested and overturned conclusions (e.g., \citealp{qi2024evaluating}). \tamperbench fills this gap by unifying tampering attacks, defenses, and evaluation metrics, enabling reproducible and comparable assessment of resistance and stability across both weight- and latent-space manipulations.
+Current toolkits benchmarking tamper resistance \citep{bea,qi2024finetuning,murphy2025jailbreaktuningmodelsefficientlylearn} remain limited in extensibility, ease of onboarding new defenses, and coverage of tampering strategies.
+The need for stronger evaluations is widely recognized: \citet{hftsurvey} argue ``it is imperative to create a standard benchmark''; \citet{casper2025open} highlight ``model tampering evaluations'' as a key open problem for open-weight model risk management; and unreliable evaluation of tamper-resistance has already led to contested and overturned conclusions~\cite{qi2024evaluating}. \tamperbench fills this gap by unifying tampering attacks, defenses, and evaluation metrics, enabling reproducible and comparable assessment of resistance and stability across both weight- and latent-space manipulations.